And the Sky Full of Stars: Sound and Visual Effects

 The flashback sequence from the Battle of the Line contained a large number of CGI sequences, with 25 scenes in the space of one and a half minutes.
-For comparison, the entire two-hour pilot episode only had around 55 CGI sequences.
-The Starfury fighters were designed by Burg as a function-driven design for a plausible zero-gravity fighter.
+For comparison, the entire 90-minute pilot episode only had around 55 CGI sequences.
+The Starfury fighters, also designed by Steve Burg, were a function-driven design for a plausible zero-gravity fighter.
 The positioning of the four engine pods at the extremities of the craft was inspired by Ron Cobb's design for the Gunstar fighter from The Last Starfighter.
 The basic shape of the Starfury's wings was inspired by an earlier unused design by Burg for a military robot fighting machine, which he had originally designed for Terminator 2.
 This was merged with the multi-engined configuration to form the Starfury design.

 Despite having a similar wing configuration to the Star Wars X-Wing fighter, this was purely coincidental.
-Burg recollected, “[T]he X-Wing is a very long needle shaped craft from most angles, whereas the Starfury is a very blunt shape.
+Burg recollected, "The X-Wing is a very long needle shaped craft from most angles, whereas the Starfury is a very blunt shape.
 The X-Wing is also very much configured like a WWII fighter.
-Ideal for the “Star Wars” universe but not what we were going for on Babylon 5.'
+Ideal for the 'Star Wars' universe but not what we were going for on Babylon 5."
 Burg also points out that the Starfury's wings/struts were not aerodynamic: they were there to lever the engines away from the center of mass.

 The Minbari cruisers were designed by the animators at Foundation Imaging, with Ron Thornton contributing to the design.
 Thornton indicated that the design was influenced by the proud and impressive appearance of the lionfish, but was also designed to be more vertical, like the sunfish.

 Music for the title sequence and the episode was provided by the series' composer, Christopher Franke.
 Franke developed themes for each of the main characters, the station, for space in general, and for the alien races, endeavoring to carry a sense of the character of each race.